Skip to content

 Geocaching for families

-Geocaching is like a treasure hunt for the digital generation, where you can enjoy the freedom of being outside and discovering new places.
-More and more people are discovering how much fun it is, and all you need is a handheld GPS and a sense of fun.
+Geocaching is like a treasure hunt for the digital generation, where you can enjoy the freedom of being outside and exploring new places.
+More and more people are discovering how much fun it is, and all you need is a handheld GPS and a sense of adventure.

 What is a geocache?

 A geocache or ‘cache’ is a small waterproof treasure box hidden outdoors.
-Geocachers seek out these hidden goodies guided by a GPS-enabled device which uses coordinates, or ‘waypoints’ downloaded from the geocaching.com website.
-Alternatively, you can download a free geocaching app for Android or iPhone.
+Geocachers seek out these hidden goodies guided by a GPS-enabled device, which uses coordinates, or ‘waypoints’ downloaded from the geocaching.com website.
+Alternatively, you can use a free geocaching app, if you prefer.

-So once you’ve found the treasure box – what will you find inside?
+So once you’ve found the treasure box, what will you find inside?
 The satisfaction of finding the box is a reward in itself, and most caches have a logbook for you to leave a message in.
-You’ll also often find a strange array of trinkets that people have left to swap.
-If you take a treasure out of the box, you should leave another trinket in its place, so come prepared.
+You’ll also often find an array of trinkets that people have left to swap.
+If you take a treasure out of the box, you should leave another in its place, so come prepared.

-Whether on the side of a windswept mountain or on an expanse of beach, there are geocaches hidden across the UK including hundreds on land we look after.
+Whether on the side of a windswept mountain or on an expanse of beach, there are geocaches hidden across the UK, including hundreds on land we look after.
+Many of our places have GPS devices available for you to try geocaching for free.

 Get started with geocaching